-On 10 December,2019 Equinor completed the acquisition of a 50% interest in the offshore wind development project Bałtyk I in Poland from Polenergia.
+On 10 December,2019 Equinor completed the acquisition of a 50% interest in the polish offshore wind development project Bałtyk I in Poland from Polenergia.
 The company now has an interest in all three Bałtyk offshore wind development projects (MFW Bałtyk III, MFW Bałtyk II i MFW Bałtyk I.).

 “The acquisition of Baltyk I strengthens our presence in the Baltic Sea area.
 With interest in all three – Baltyk I, II and III projects, we have the opportunity to build scale and value in what we see as an important energy region,” says Jens Økland, Senior vice president for business development in New energy solutions in Equinor.